mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 --> qemu: VM files in directory: ./output/ubuntu-2004-kube-v1.23.7
 ````

-After this you have an additional CAPI image for OpenStack with Kubernetes v1.23.7.
-After conversion to RAW you can upload it to OpenStack too.
+After this, you have an additional CAPI image for OpenStack with Kubernetes v1.23.7.
+After conversion to RAW, you can upload it to OpenStack, too.

 ## Deploy cluster
 The OpenStack CAPI controller manager is up and running, so the OpenStack based cluster can be deployed.